-Escadrille Louisiane is a program for Louisianians with a college degree who aspire to teach French in Louisiana schools.
+Escadrille Louisiane is a program for Louisianians with a bachelor's degree from a regionally accredited institution who aspire to teach French in Louisiana schools.
 Named after Escadrille Lafayette, a group of 200 Americans who trained as pilots to fly for the French during World War I, the goal of Escadrille Louisiane is to fill Louisiana schools with qualified and certified fluent-French speakers from Louisiana who have their state’s heritage languages and culture at heart.

 Those wishing to participate in Escadrille Louisiane must qualify for Centenary College's Master of Arts in Teaching Program.
 To be eligible for this degree program, students must have a non-education bachelors degree from a regionally accredited college or university, a 2.5 grade point average (on the 4.0 grade point scale) and be academically eligible to return to their previous institutions.
 Applicants must also provide passing scores on the Praxis I - Core Academic Skills for Educators tests in Reading, Writing, and Math and on the Praxis II - Elementary Education 1-5: Content Knowledge test.

 Escadrille Louisiane participants work as English language assistants in Rennes, France while attending Université de Rennes and receiving credit towards their degree and certification from Centenary College.